Table of Contents

 It can even turn an extremely energetic dog into the perfect companion dog.

-This is much easier to do if you also make sure your dog gets plenty of exercise.
+This is much easier to do if you also ensure your dog gets plenty of exercise.

 Don't forget that dogs need both physical and mental stimulation.